 "Lady Clare" is a narrative poem written by Alfred, Lord Tennyson.
 The eponymous woman, the day before her wedding, discovers a long-kept secret about herself and resolves to reveal it to her bridegroom.
+Is her nurse correct to fear the young lord's response, or will true love conquer all?

 This poem includes examples of the following tropes:

 - Big Secret: "Lady Clare" isn't.
 She's actually the nurse's daughter, swapped in when the real Lady Clare died.
+Despite the pleading of her birth mother, she says she can't lie, especially to her betrothed.
+However, when she tells Lord Ronald, he doesn't care; heiress or not, she's still the woman he means to marry.

 - Death of a Child: Briefly alluded to; the real Lady Clare died as an infant.